zadata/mqtt-sn-talk-euc2013/README.md

-### Building Wireless Sensor Networks with MQTT-S, RaspberryPi and Erlang
+### Building Wireless Sensor Networks with MQTT-SN, RaspberryPi and Erlang

 The talk I gave at Erlang User Conference 2013, Logtel M2M and Devcon TLV conferences in June 2013.